Mary-WJ/DAT601_SQL/README.md

 # DAT601_SQL

-This repository contain all files for DAT601 Assessment1 -word document and SQL script.
+This repository contain the final work for DAT601 Where all the documents as well as the sql scripts